Open Research Policy

 “Novel” Code: To ensure appropriate code is presented to our readers, any novel code associated with the paper must be provided with the initial manuscript submission for peer review and editorial approval.
 Novel code is any code that cannot be directly cited and falls under two categories:

 - A function or package you have created yourself

 - A function or package you have edited to the extent that you can’t simply cite an existing function or package

 We require a version of record (the exact version described in the paper that allows a reader to replicate the results presented).
-This material should be supplied as Supporting Information.
-However, we also require publication of a second copy in an outside repository that permits future updates with versioning control.
+This material should be provided in an external repository during the peer review process.
+We strongly encourage using a repository with a private-for-peer review option, but a public repository posting is also acceptable.
+If the manuscript is accepted, we require publication of the code in an external repository that permits future updates with versioning control.
 Novel code in an outside repository must also be properly cited and referenced in the final publication.
 Code that is not novel (e.g., from a standard statistical package or publicly available model) must be properly cited and referenced.

 If your code is not novel, please state this clearly in your Open Research statement.
 If your statement is ambiguous, the journal’s editorial staff will contact you for further details.

 Methods or protocols: Use of known methodology/protocols should be cited appropriately with complete references.
 Detailed information describing new methodology should be presented in the main text (such as within a “Methods” section) or within an Appendix to be published alongside the manuscript as Supporting Information.